 Look for arrangement variations.
 Apple Watches use a diamond sensor pattern, while fakes tend to use other shapes.

 Fake Apple Watches will try to replicate the display format, and some get it closer than others.
 However, you'll notice a distinct lag with counterfeit watches.
-They don't have the same high-tech software as a real Apple Watch, which causes their display to move less smoothly.
+This is because they don't have the same high-tech software as a real Apple Watch, which causes their display to move less smoothly.

 If you have access to a real charger, connect it to the suspected device.
-If it connects and begins charging, then it's an authentic watch—if it doesn't, then it's a fake.
+If it connects and begins charging, it's an authentic watch; if it doesn't, it's a fake.

 You'll also sometimes notice packaging inconsistencies.
-For example, you may open the box to find an instruction manual for a different colored variation—that won't happen with the real Apple Watch.
+For example, you may open the box to find an instruction manual for a different colored variation—that won't happen with the genuine Apple Watch.